 Some of America’s most iconic images showcase our nation’s natural habitats and the diverse fish and wildlife populations that call them home.
 Unfortunately, these iconic images may become little more than a nostalgic look back in time, with many of America’s most recognized wildlife species reaching a stage of crisis.

-Our natural world provides innumerable benefits to human healthy and economic prosperity.
+Our natural world provides innumerable benefits to human health and economic prosperity.
 As fish and wildlife disappear, these benefits are compromised.
-Across the country, 12,000 kinds of animals have been identified as Species of Greatest Conservation Need (SGCN), meaning that they are at risk of becoming endangered due to habitat loss, disease, or other threats.
-1,310 of these species are found in Texas, among them the pronghorn, Texas horned lizard, Golden-cheeked warbler, and American bumblebee.
+Across the country, 12,000 kinds of plants and animals have been identified as Species of Greatest Conservation Need (SGCN), meaning that they are at risk of becoming endangered due to habitat loss, disease, or other threats.
+Over 1,300 of these species are found in Texas, the majority of which include wildlife like the pronghorn, Texas horned lizard, American bumblebee, and many bird species.

-In the past, fish and wildlife agencies have proven themselves adept at bringing back species such as white-tailed deer, turkey, and elk from the brink.
-A new initiative is focused on the Species of Greatest Conservation Need, to keep them from becoming endangered and save the cost of recovery.
+In the past, fish and wildlife agencies have proven themselves adept at bringing back wildlife species such as white-tailed deer, turkey, and elk from the brink.
+A new initiative is focused on at-risk fish and wildlife, to keep them from becoming endangered and save the cost of recovery.